Autostronomy/AutoProf/README.md

 ### Issues

-If you get *Permission Denied*, it is possible that the file is not listed as exicutable and you need to run:
+If you get *Permission Denied*, it is possible that the file is not listed as executable and you need to run:
 ```bash
 cd /path/to/AutoProf/
 chmod 755 autoprof.py